Skip to content

 But, with the implanter pen and the DHI technique, we have much more control over the implantation phase.
 This control allows us to do our best work and focus on creating more natural results.

-And as the majority of expert transplant surgeons and I, myself can agree, the end results of a DHI surgery look much more natural as we catch the perfect depth and angle.
+And as the majority of expert transplant surgeons and I can agree, the end results of a DHI surgery look much more natural as we catch the perfect depth and angle.

 Since DHI provides better results and more advanced equipment is used, the price range of a DHI surgery is higher than an FUE surgery.

-And based on the numbers we’ve compiled on our hair transplant costs page, DHI surgeries on average cost 30% more than FUE surgeries.
+Based on the numbers we’ve compiled on our hair transplant costs page, DHI surgeries, on average, cost 30% more than FUE surgeries.

 So, What Should You Choose?